1987–88 Los Angeles Clippers season

 The 1987–88 Los Angeles Clippers season was their 18th season in the NBA, their 4th in Los Angeles.
 The Clippers continued to struggle to finish last place in the Pacific Division, and Western Conference with a terrible 17–65 record.
 Following the season, Michael Cage was traded to the Seattle SuperSonics.
+The team rebranded their jerseys, with the Clippers wearing red on the road for the first time ever.
+They would wear red away uniforms until 2017.